sirius1242/sirius1242.github.io/_posts/2018-07-08-Use_windows_software_in_linux.md

 - You can also change the mode of vmdk, for example: you can set writethrough to vmdk, then you can do modification in that partition in your virtual machine.
 ![virtualdisk]({{ "/assets/virtualdisk.png" | absolute_url }})
+- And don't forget to enable EFI boot in your Virtual Machine settings.

+Because I use UEFI boot, so this is the tutor of Windows with UEFI boot, I think legacy boot should not too far away from this.

 ## Boot your dual system of Windows?